platformsh/platformsh-docs/docs/src/administration/users.md

 ### Transfer project ownership

-You can transfer your plan ownership to a different [organization](/administration/organizations.md) anytime.
+You can transfer your plan ownership to a different [organization](./organizations.md) at anytime.
-You have to be an organization owner or an organization user with [manage plan](/administration/organizations.md#organization-permissions) permissions.
+You have to be an organization owner or have the [manage plan](./organizations.md#manage-your-organization-users) permission.

 1. Make the new organization owner a Project Admin for the project you want to transfer.
 2. Submit a [support ticket](https://console.platform.sh/-/users/~/tickets) from your organization account to ask for the transfer.